HenriqueBMoura/HenriqueBMoura/README.md

 - Expertise in using Tailwind CSS, MUI, CSS-in-JS and other modern styling solutions
 - Strong background in UI/UX design principles and best practices
 - Design systems and component libraries

+## 🔭 What I'm currently working on
+- Building scalable and responsive web applications
+- Enhancing user experiences through thoughtful UI/UX design
+- Contributing to open-source projects
+- Learning about the latest trends in frontend development and web technologies
 ---
 *I'm always interested in collaborating on exciting projects!
 Feel free to reach out.*